Resources

 Staying away from variable “measurements” like a leaf of lettuce or a slice of cheese, or container units such as cases and cans is good practice.

 For example, say your stock recipe requires a case of chicken bones.
 Your go-to vendor may sell a 40-pound case of bones at $28.50.
 But things could change.
 The vendor could start selling 30-pound cases at the same price or 50-pound cases the next week for a couple of bucks more.
-Because the recipe technically changes every time the case size does, your true cost ends up inaccurate.
+Because the recipe technically changes every time the case size does, your true restaurant food costs ends up inaccurate.

 QUICK TAKEAWAY